jsefiani/pokemon-web-app/README.md

 The following paragraphs will give a more detailed overview of the three main functions: picking a pokemon, choosing the moves and adding it to your line-up.

+Feel free to use as many open source components as you like.
+For the autocomplete our go to component is [Downshift](https://github.com/paypal/downshift).

 ![Final image](docs/images/screen.png)

 # Source code